coreui/coreui/docs/content/forms/chip-input.md

 - The input stays inline and grows as you type.
 - Full form integration via a hidden input with configurable `name`.

+The chip input is built on top of the [Chip set]({{< docsref "/components/chip-set" >}}) component, so it inherits the same roving focus and keyboard navigation between chips.
+Its public API and events are unchanged.

 ## When to use Chip Input

 Use the Bootstrap Chip Input component when you need: